torcado194/torcado_channels/README.md

 BE CAREFUL WHEN IMPORTING/CHANGING CHANNEL DATA.
 There is no backup for this.
 I suggest saving the original data elsewhere just in case.

+#### Tips
+Hold SHIFT and click on a channel to activate that channel on its own, deactivating all others

 ## THANK YOU
 I hope you find use in this extension!
 If you find any bugs or issues, or have any suggestions, submit them in this repository or shoot me an ask at http://www.torcado.tumblr.com!